-There is only one plain editor in Standard Notes, and we call that the…Plain Editor.
+There is only one plain editor in Standard Notes, and we call it the…Plain Editor.
 The plain editor delivers the platform-specific native editing experience that is built into your system.
 This is essentially a fail-proof, indestructible editor that the entire software world has agreed to keep as stable as possible.
 This comes out of the box on all Standard Notes apps, and no installation is required.
 This editor is the founding staple of Standard Notes, and one that is guaranteed to never change.

 For our web and desktop app, this is the classic, ever-reliable HTML textarea.
 On iOS, this is the UITextView.
 And on Android, this is the TextView component.

-There are three editors in this category: Basic Markdown, Authenticator, and Basic Checklist.
+There are three editors in this category: Super, Authenticator, and Checklist.
 These are editors that we build, maintain, and improve on directly.
 When you have a feature or issue for one of these editors, there’s a high likelihood that we are able to act on those features, if they correlate to our long-term roadmap.

 Derived editors are complex pieces of software developed by specialized software companies, organizations, and individuals not formally affiliated with Standard Notes.
 These are editors that offer compelling user experiences, and solve complex code and engineering feats that would take a dedicated team many years to build.
 These editors offer functions that are beyond our own defined software scope.
 For example, we focus more on offering a secure, consistent, and easy-to-use software application on all your devices for managing and securing your notes.
 Building complex and intricate spreadsheet software, on the other hand, is not in our general area of technical focus, and we prefer instead to rely on the specialized work of other talented people.